marxwolf/marxwolf.github.io/_pages/about.md

 # Recent News

+* 05/18/2022 I was elected to be a member of the graduate student council to represent college of engineering.

+* 05/08/2022 I received IEEE ICC2022 NSF travel award.

 * 03/01/2022 I passed the comprehensive exam and became a PhD candidate now.

 * 08/03/2021 Paper review for TVT, VTM, TWC, WCM, WiseML21, ICCC2021.